-Why make your e-learning platform custom when there are plenty of MOOCs like Coursera or Udemy on the market?
-Most learning management systems have a reputation for cheap and poorly-designed courses, being difficult to navigate, and for a bad learning experience.
+Why build an e-learning course website or platform custom when there are plenty of MOOCs like Coursera or Udemy on the market?
+Most learning management systems have a reputation for cheap and poorly-designed courses.
+They are difficult to navigate and for a bad learning experience.
 What if we make our own online courses website with a custom e-learning interface and unique content?

 - Personalized design that will fit your business, your teaching goals and will make you noticeable.

-- Search engine friendliness, which is crucial, for bringing learners to your website.
-MOOC platforms usually have higher rankings in Google, but your course might be in the middle of nowhere compared to other popular courses.
+- Search engine optimization that will help to bring learners to your website.
+Usually, MOOC platforms have higher rankings in Google, but your course might be in the middle of nowhere compared to other popular courses.

 - Good scalability and flexibility, that allow you to modify the structure of the course, add or remove learning modules, and integrate the platform with third-party services.

 - The ability to focus on your target audience and pursue a learner-first approach rather than focus on the tool itself.

 When you create an educational course website, carefully approach the tech stack choice, as the right tools will help you reduce the development time.

 For a user-facing part of your website, work with a web designer or UI/UX designer and frontend developer.